github/docs/content/apps/creating-github-apps/creating-github-apps/using-webhooks-with-github-apps.md

 If your app does not need to respond to webhooks or will only be used for authentication, you can turn off the webhook function in your app settings.
 You do not need to specify a webhook URL.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app)."

+For information about changing the webhooks that a {% data variables.product.prodname_github_app %} subscribes to, see "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app)."

 ## Choosing a webhook URL

 When you activate webhooks in the settings for your {% data variables.product.prodname_github_app %}, you will need to specify a webhook URL.
 The webhook URL is the address of a web server that will receive the webhook event payloads sent to your {% data variables.product.prodname_github_app %}.
 The server can then take action based on the content of the payload.
 You should choose a web server that's appropriate for the volume of webhook traffic that your {% data variables.product.prodname_github_app %} will encounter.